MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

 The Deep analysis feature executes a file in a secure, fully instrumented cloud environment.
 Deep analysis results show the file's activities, observed behaviors, and associated artifacts, such as dropped files, registry modifications, and communication with IPs.
 Deep analysis currently supports extensive analysis of portable executable (PE) files (including _.exe_ and _.dll_ files).

 Deep analysis of a file takes several minutes.
-Once the file analysis is complete, the Deep Analysis tab will update to display a summary and the date and time of the latest available results.
+Once the file analysis is complete, the Deep Analysis tab updates to display a summary and the date and time of the latest available results.

 The deep analysis summary includes a list of observed *behaviors*, some of which can indicate malicious activity, and *observables*, including contacted IPs and files created on the disk.
-If nothing was found, these sections will display a brief message.
+If nothing was found, these sections display a brief message.

-Results of deep analysis are matched against threat intelligence and any matches will generate appropriate alerts.
+Results of deep analysis are matched against threat intelligence and any matches generate appropriate alerts.

 Use the deep analysis feature to investigate the details of any file, usually during an investigation of an alert or for any other reason where you suspect malicious behavior.
 This feature is available at the top of the file's page.
 Select the three dots to access the **Deep analysis** action.